Using the library

 - Receiving a FAX: If you wish to receive a FAX please contact one of the following libraries in advance: Bilborough, Radford-Lenton, Sherwood, Southglade Park, St Ann's Valley.
 There is a 70p charge for this service

-If you don’t live in Nottingham City, Derby City* or Nottinghamshire you can still join online or at any Nottingham City Library with proof of your name and address.
+If you don’t live in Nottingham City, Derby City* or Nottinghamshire you can still join at any Nottingham City Library with proof of your name and address.

 *See the full benefits of the METRO strategy here.